cibernox/ember-power-select-blockless/README.md

 ## Usage

-This component uses internally ember-power-select, but uses the `get` helper to render an attribute of each option in the block
+This component uses internally ember-power-select, but uses the `get` helper to render an specific attribute in each item of the list.

 All options are the same than those in ember-power-select with the addition of a new one, `labelPath`, which tells the component which attribute of each option should use to render each option of the list